-Sadly our family has recently experienced the tragedy of an ectopic pregnancy and the loss of a very brief dream.
-This has made me much more aware of the incidence and risk of this condition over and above the post I wrote in April.
+Sadly our family has experienced the tragedy of an ectopic pregnancy and the loss of a very brief dream.
+This has made me much more aware of the incidence and risk of this condition over.
 So some more facts – as my friend commented today I hate to waste any opportunity to educate!

 Ectopic pregnancy is a common, occasionally life-threatening condition, that affects 1 in 80 pregnancies.
 An ectopic pregnancy is when a fertilised egg implants itself outside of the womb, usually in one of the fallopian tubes.
 Symptoms usually develop between the 4th and 12th weeks of pregnancy.
 Women with an ectopic pregnancy may still be breastfeeding and wish to continue which can be supported.

 - Ongoing bleeding that is sometimes red or brown/black and watery (like “prune juice”) should be investigated.
 The bleeding may be heavier or lighter than usual, but pregnancy test is still positive

 - One-sided pain in your tummy which may be persistent or intermittent or a generalised discomfort with bloating and a feeling of fullness (not associated with eating) when lying down.

 - Shoulder tip pain which is often described as pain unlike any you have ever experienced before.
 (Ectopic Pregnancy Trust)